 With the multi-million dollars that hospitals and healthcare companies large and small have invested in building the infrastructure for big data, it seems reasonable to expect transformative results.
 But if you ask many executives around HIMSS 2016, that ROI hasn’t quite hit the mark…yet.

 “Big data isn’t useful if it’s not digestible,” says Terry Shaver, Technical Marketing Engineer at ExtraHop.
 “At this point, most medium to large-sized healthcare organizations have made the investments, the question is now how that data informs top-level decision making.”

 The Too-Big Data Problem

-At its core, the point of investing the infrastructure to gather massive amounts of information—about patients, timelines, trends, diagnoses and more—should be to bridge the gap between the “boots on the ground” of the healthcare field (think doctors, nurses, front desk administrators) and strategic decision makers at the highest level of healthcare.
-But as the mass of information continues to grow, the gap between providers and decision makers seems as wide as ever.
+At its core, the point of investing the infrastructure to gather massive amounts of information—about patients, timelines, trends, diagnoses and more—should be to bridge the gap between the “boots on the ground” of the healthcare IT field (think doctors, nurses, front desk administrators) and strategic decision-makers at the highest level of healthcare.
+But as the mass of information continues to grow, the gap between providers and decision-makers seems as wide as ever.